In the guide

 The Animal By-Products (Enforcement) (Wales) Regulations 2014 cover the disposal of deer carcases, parts of deer and products of deer origin not intended for human consumption.
 The Regulations apply to both farmed and wild deer (subject to specific criteria).

 Strict controls are in place to ensure animal by-products are disposed of safely to reduce the risk of the spread of disease.

-If you think that a notifiable disease, in particular TB, has caused ill health or death, you must report it to your animal health team (trading standards or environmental health service) or the regional operations director at your local APHA office (Animal and Plant Health Agency).
+If you think that a notifiable disease, in particular TB, has caused ill health or death, you must report it to your animal health team (trading standards or environmental health service) or the Animal and Plant Health Agency (APHA) on 0300 303 8268.
 Carcases should be available to be examined by post-mortem in these cases.
 Always consider the possibility of anthrax if death is sudden and unexplained.
 Do not dispose of the animal until directed to do so by either an APHA official or an animal health inspector.

 Farmed deer (kept within a ring fence)

 The disposal of deer carcases, parts of deer carcases, and products of deer origin, are controlled by the Animal By-Products (Enforcement) (Wales) Regulations 2014 and are classed as category 2 material.

 The Regulations require this material to be collected and transported without undue delay to one of the following:

 For more information on what constitutes an approved, technical or 'authorised' premises (opens in a new window) and where these can be found, please visit the GOV.UK website.